gaberomualdo/vision/README.md

 ### Results

-The results of this program are very interested.
+The results of this program are very interesting.
 The randomness of the base colors chosen produces an interesting and unique design, where images can have a different tint of a certain set of base colors, and generated output images for a given input image are all uniquely different.

-An example input and output is shown above, and a web implementation of the program can be found and used at [projects.xtrp.io/vision/](https://projects.xtrp.io/vision/).
-Please check it out, and try out different inputs as needed.
+An example input and output is shown above, and I encourage you to try out the Python or Java Versions yourself!

 ### License and Credits